mk270/whitakers-words/english_to_latin.md

 the dictionary yet, further,
 they may change in the future if more powerful ordering algorithms evolve.

-<P>The primary rule is that nothing should surprise or
-inconvenience the casual user of WORDS.
+The primary rule is that nothing should surprise or inconvenience the casual user of WORDS.
 Further, for system independence, the MEAN line should be readable by anyone in ASCII, without special characters or fonts.

-<P>I have just begun to work on an English-to-Latin capability.
+I have just begun to work on an English-to-Latin capability.
 Initially this is just a inversion of the WORDS Latin dictionary, extracting all the English words in the MEAN field of the WORDS dictionary and associating these with the corresponding Latin entry.